The Signal (2014 film): Themes

 At Sundance, the filmmakers and actor Brenton Thwaites described the film as a Twilight Zone–style story, drawing heavily on Plato's Allegory of the Cave, and intended as a modern interpretation of the 1939 film The Wizard of Oz, an element later noted by reviewers.

 The film utilizes nontraditional storytelling directions, which have frustrated some reviewers.

 Production

-Casting

 Laurence Fishburne joined the cast on May 9, 2013.

-Filming

 Filming began in May 2013 in New Mexico, on locations including Albuquerque, Los Lunas and Taos.
 The New Mexico Film Office also announced the start of filming.
 On June 18 and 19, crews were filming scenes on the Rio Grande Gorge Bridge.

 Music

-The musical score for The Signal was written by composer and experimental musical instrument designer Nima Fakhrara.
-Fakhrara, who has a background as a dulcimer player and student of Persian classical music, approached the production seeking to contribute, having been a fan of Eubank's earlier film Love.

-As half of the film takes place indoors, Fakhara produced a number of custom instruments for the film designed to limit resonance, including a pagoda made of ceramic insulators, gongs, a number of bowed instruments, a steel marimba, and a tenor violin fashioned with viola strings.
-When the characters journey outdoors, the music and instruments change.
-A number of the custom instruments had to be transported to Skywalker Ranch, where Fakhrara was mastering the score.
-The music supervisor was Aminé Ramer.

-Fakhrara and Eubank went through 45 versions of the music for the opening credits scene before they chose a final version.
+The film's score was written by Nima Fakhrara who designed experimental musical instruments to construct the resonant soundscapes.
 A soundtrack album was released by Varèse Sarabande on June 10, 2014.

-Other songs featured in the film include: